fabiosozzi/feed-the-cat/README.md

 # Feed The Cat

-Laravel software to manage the distribution of food for house cats
+Laravel software to manage the distribution of food for house cats.
+Proudly made in Laravel.